My Life! Teaching in a Korean University

 ESL Halloween Lesson Ideas

 If you do want to celebrate a holiday with students, Halloween is one of the best!
-It’s just a fun day of dressing up, watching scary movies and eating junk food.
+It’s just a fun day of dressing up, watching scary movies, and eating junk food.

 Halloween is a popular holiday in the USA and Canada, but many other countries around the world celebrate it in some way as well.
-It can be an interesting class for the students to do some ESL Halloween activities to share a little bit of what this holiday means to you.
+It can be an interesting class for the students to do some ESL Halloween activities to share a little bit of what this holiday means to them.
 Plus, your students will certainly encounter some new vocabulary words that they’re never seen before.

 Let’s get to some of my favourite ESL Halloween activities and games that you can try out with your students today.